sagering/tokei/README.md

 ## todos

-1. proper handling of CPU - GPU synchronization
-2. multithreading support
-3. multi queue support
-4. and more
+Multi thread support and more.